-While UT Southwestern Medical Center health care professionals are relentlessly investigating new treatments to improve and save lives, as an organization we’re striving to make better environmental choices to save our planet.
+While UT Southwestern Medical Center health care professionals relentlessly work to save lives, the university strives to make better environmental choices to save our planet.

-Over the last 10 years the Medical Center has reduced its energy usage per square foot by nearly 38 percent.
-UT Southwestern’s goal is a further 30 percent reduction by 2021.
+In the last 10 years, the Medical Center has reduced its energy usage per square foot by nearly 38 percent.
+We plan a further 30 percent reduction by 2021.

 - The new William P. Clements Jr. University Hospital is being built to achieve Leadership in Energy & Environmental Design (LEED) certification.
-LEED, created by the U.S. Green Building Council, allows building projects to earn points for satisfying specific criteria, including areas such as sustainable sites, water efficiency, energy performance, recycled and low emitting materials, and innovative design.
+LEED, created by the U.S. Green Building Council, allows building projects to earn points for satisfying specific criteria, such as sustainable sites, water efficiency, energy performance, use of recycled and low-emitting materials, and innovative design.

 Reducing Our Carbon Footprint

 UT Southwestern has implemented several programs to protect natural resources and harness renewable energy.